GPHY - Geography

 GPHY 384 Adv GIS and Spatial Analysis: 3 Credits (2 Lec, 1 Lab)

 PREREQUISITE: GPHY 284 and consent of instructor.
-Advanced data model concepts in the context of spatial analysis.
+(F, Sp) Advanced data model concepts in the context of spatial analysis.
 Spatial overlay analysis and synthesis in vector and raster.
 Error and Uncertainty.
 Data modeling and database design principles to support analysis and modeling applications.
 Co-convened with GPHY 504

 GPHY 402 Water and Society: 3 Credits (3 Lec)